Australia relies on sea transport for 99 per cent of our exports. A substantial proportion of our domestic freight also depends on coastal shipping.

 Part X of the Trade Practices Act 1974, including details on registration of conference agreements and general contact details.

 On 1 January 2011 the Trade Practices Act 1974 was renamed the Competition and Consumer Act 2010.
-The Department of Infrastructure and Transport is reviewing this website and its publications to reflect this name change.
+The Department of Infrastructure and Regional Development is reviewing this website and its publications to reflect this name change.
 Part X remains unchanged however any operations not adequately registered under Part X may be subject to the new legislation which forms part of the renamed Act.

 Information on this new legislation or the new Australian Consumer Law (ACL) which forms part of the renamed Act can be obtained by contacting the ACCC Infocentre on 1300 302 502 or visit the Australian Government website www.accc.gov.au or www.consumerlaw.gov.au for detailed guidance to the new law.